liamw1/oxibooru/README.md

-# oxibooru
+# Oxibooru

-Oxibooru is an image board engine based on szurubooru.
+Oxibooru is an image board engine based on [Szurubooru](https://github.com/rr-/szurubooru).
-The backend has been entirely rewritten in Rust with a focus on performance.
+The backend has been entirely rewritten in Rust with a focus on performance 🚀.

-The database is not compatbile with szurubooru, but I am working on a script to convert a szurubooru database to an oxibooru database.

 ## Features